The trouble with Ostarine: Jimmy Wallhead’s

 WADA would be facing a costly legal battle against five wealthy footballers.
 It would also have banned a 12 year old boy for life.
 Excluded a fencer from the Olympics for life.
 Thrown an All-Black out of sport for life due to substance classification errors.
 WADA could also be facing legal action from many disgruntled Eastern European athletes excluded for meldonium AAFs, and the federations that were forced to ban them.
 WADA simply does not have the financial resources to fight such battles, especially when its regulatory system is built on shaky ground, as the above cases illustrate.

-The sporting system currently relies on the Athlete Agreement, which faces athletes to take cases to the CAS, and prevents recourse to an ordinary court of law.
+The sporting system currently relies on the Athlete Agreement, which forces athletes to take cases to the CAS, and prevents recourse to an ordinary court of law.
 The CAS is funded by the Olympic movement, which is in charge of appointing its arbitrators.

 Sport relies on the fact that very few athletes will put aside their careers to contest a ban.
 Most will accept a two year ban and some will even accept a four year ban, if they are young enough to be able to be competitive on return to competition.
 If a life ban is implemented, this will change.
 Also, it will remove all incentive for athletes to cooperate with anti-doping authorities investigating who is behind supplying prohibited substances to athletes.